-There are many business models that have operated for a long period of time in the traditional sense of business.
-The advent of a new technology can be either a curse or a blessing, depending on your perception and whether your company is negatively affected by that technology.
-Though technology is making life easier and enjoyable for customers, it is taking away profits from the more traditional business.
+Many business models have operated for a long period in the traditional sense of business.
+The advent of new technology can be either a curse or a blessing, depending on your perception and whether your company is negatively affected by that technology.
+Though technology is making life easier and more enjoyable for customers, it is taking away profits from the more traditional business.

 There are several examples of how disruptive technology is disrupting business models.
-For instance, Netflix brought revolution on how people watch videos.
+For instance, Netflix brought a revolution in how people watch videos.
 First, they made it possible for people to pick their preferred movies without having to wait.
-Then Redbox emerged and provided cheaper way to get movies, offering them at only $1.
+Then Redbox emerged and provided cheaper ways to get movies, offering them at only $1.
 Consequently, businesses like Blockbuster were put in serious trouble.
-Afterwards, Netlifix began providing streaming services for movies, a move that ultimately made traditional business models of video stores obsolete.
+Afterward, Netlifix began providing streaming services for movies, a move that ultimately made traditional business models of video stores obsolete.

 Looking at the financial sector over the past few years, technology has generated many benefits for different shareholders.
-Innovation such as online payment systems (Authorize.Net, Google Checkout, Amazon Payments, WePay e.g.) and the trade digitalization have changed the business and the interface between the financial services firms and their customers.
+Innovations such as online payment systems (Authorize.Net, Google Checkout, Amazon Payments, WePay e.g.) and trade digitalization have changed the business and the interface between financial services firms and their customers.

-Disruptive technology is cheaper and convenient than the traditional business models.
-Things like Uber, eBooks, Dating Apps and YouTube are changing how we do things in our daily lives.
-Time has come for traditional businesses to decide whether or not they will keep up with the technology or succumb to this technology.
+Disruptive technology is cheaper and more convenient than traditional business models.
+Things like Uber, eBooks, Dating Apps, and YouTube are changing how we do things in our daily lives.
+The time has come for traditional businesses to decide whether or not they will keep up with the technology or succumb to this technology.
 Look at how Barnes & Noble responded when eBooks took off.
-Quickly, they changed their business model and included their own e-reader.
+Quickly, they changed their business model and included their e-reader.
 This way, Barnes & Noble provided an example of how a company can use disruptive technology to make sure it remains competitive.